BeyondTheClouds/enoslib/docs/tutorials/performance_tuning.rst

   there is a limit to the number of parallel connections you can open simultaneously on the SSH gateway, usually around 10-15.

+- for very high levels of parallelism (200 or more), you will need to increase the number of file descriptors on the control node.

 See :ref:`global_config` for more details on configuration settings.

+The following example deploys 3000 virtual machines on 29 physical nodes from the paradoxe cluster.
+It uses all performance tuning techniques described here as well as more scaling techniques (file descriptors, increased IP range).
+This example takes around 30 minutes to deploy the VMs and run a command on all 3000 of them.

 .. literalinclude:: performance_tuning/vmong5k_forks.py
    :language: python
    :linenos:

+:download:`vmong5k_forks.py <performance_tuning/vmong5k_forks.py>`

 Using a dedicated control node on Grid'5000
 ===========================================